 Along the way, I kind of discovered that there was this whole industry called Developer Relations and that Community Management really is a thing.
 So it felt—and it has continued to feel throughout my entire career—that I’d been lucky enough to be on the cutting edge of this industry.

-How did Developer Relations evolve?
+How did DevRel evolve into a practice?
 Where do you think it began?

 Back at Apple in the mid-eighties was the first time we heard the title Developer Evangelists.
 It kind of started from the need to sell products to developers, but in a language that they will hear and understand and respect.
 And it’s obviously picked up from there.